-The HACFL will perform a criminal background check through local law enforcement for every adult household member.
+The HACFL will perform a criminal background checks through criminal background check contract provider for all adult household members.

 If the results of the criminal background check indicate that there may be past criminal activity, but the results are inconclusive, the PHA will request a fingerprint card and will request information from the National Crime Information center (NCIC).